-You will be provided with a small bag for transporting gym clothes to and from school.
+You will be provided with a small bag for gym clothes.
 You will remove your gym bag from your hall locker and travel to the designated area where you will change for PE/Athletics.
 Reminder: The Village School cannot be held responsible for any valuables brought to school.